Pavel Sergeyevich Stroganov

-Biography
+Early life

-He was the second son of Count Sergei Grigoryevich Stroganov and his wife, Natalia Pavlovna Stroganova (1796-1872), daughter of Count Pavel Alexandrovich Stroganov, and his cousin.
-Their marriage had united two separate lines of the Stroganov family.
+Stroganov was born on 13 April 1823 in Saint Petersburg.
+He was the second son among the four sons and three daughters of Count Sergei Grigoryevich Stroganov and Countess Natalia Pavlovna Stroganova (1796-1872), who were cousins whose marriage had united two separate lines of the Stroganov family (his father was descended from Nikolai Grigoryevich Stroganov, the second son of Grigory Dmitriyevich Stroganov and his mother was descended from Sergei Grigoryevich Stroganov, the third son of Nikolai Grigoryevich Stroganov).

+His paternal grandparents were Baron Grigory Stroganov and Princess Anna Trubetskaya.
+His maternal grandparents were Count Pavel Alexandrovich Stroganov and Princess Sophie Golitsyna (a daughter of Prince Vladimir Borisovich Golitsyn and his wife Nathalia Petrovna).

+Career

 He graduated from the law faculty of Moscow State University in 1845, after which he entered the Ministry of Foreign Affairs and was posted to the embassy in Rome, as Third Secretary, in 1847.
 Two years later, he was named a Titular Counselor at the ministry and, in 1852, he was appointed Junior Secretary at the embassy in Vienna.
 In 1855, at his request, he was returned to Rome.
 The following year, he was awarded the Order of Saint Stanislaus.